MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

       - **Intersect** overlaps the two groups.
 Only data that *is common* to both groups remains in the unified group.
       - **Except** combines the two groups.
 Only data in group A that *is not common* to data in group B is kept.

 1. By default, the output table will automatically contain all attributes of customer profiles that match the defined filters.
-In B-to-B when using the *ContactProfile* table, the Account ID is automatically included.
-If a segment is based on other tables than the *Customer* table or to include more attributes from the *ContactProfile*, select **Project attributes** to add more attributes from these tables to the output table.
+In B-to-B when using the *UnifiedContact* table, the Account ID is automatically included.
+If a segment is based on other tables than the *Customer* table or to include more attributes from the *UnifiedContact*, select **Project attributes** to add more attributes from these tables to the output table.

    For example: A segment is based on a table that contains purchase data, which is related to the *Customer* table.
 The segment looks for all customers from Spain that purchased goods in the current year.
 You can choose to append attributes like the price of goods, or the purchase date to all matching customer records in the output table.
 This information might be useful to analyze seasonal correlations to the total spending.